 What should I do if an employee informs me that they have a confirmed COVID-19 diagnosis?

-If you are the employee’s supervisor, advise the employee to remain at home.
-All positive tests must promptly be reported to Human Resources, so immediately contact Tim Frenchcampbell in HR for additional guidance.
-If the employee is already on campus, send the employee home and report to Tim Frenchcampbell in Human Resources, who will provide additional guidance.
+If you are the employee’s supervisor, advise the employee to remain at home, or send the employee home if already on campus.
+All positive tests must promptly be reported to Student Health Services, so immediately notify the Contact Tracing Team at email@example.com for additional guidance.
 If you are not the employee’s supervisor, immediately contact his/her supervisor for further action.

 If someone calls out sick with respiratory symptoms and a fever, should I tell others who came into contact with that individual?